cert-manager/website/content/en/docs/tutorials/_index.md

 type: "docs"
 ---

-It is strongly recommended that users are familiar with concepts and configuration of resources in the documentation when using cert-manager however, set-by-step tutorials are very useful for deploying these resources to get to a final goal.
-Below is list of tutorials that you might find helpful:
+It is strongly recommended that users get familiar with the concepts and configuration of resources in the documentation when using cert-manager.
+However, step-by-step tutorials are very useful for deploying these resources to get to a final goal.
+Below is the list of tutorials that you might find helpful:

 - [Backup and Restore Resources](./backup/): Backup the cert-manager resources in your cluster and then restore them.